-2017 Geneva Auto Show
+2017 New York Auto Show

 About EVFinder EVents Calendar FAQ EV Selector Links The EV Finder Archive Site Map Blog

 Sunday March 12, 2017 – 2017 New York Auto Show – This weekend saw the opening of the 2017 New York Auto show and there were a few new electric cars and concepts on display.
 As fuel economy standards get tougher around the world companies are responding by increasingly electrifying their vehicle line-up and we saw quite a bit of this in this years show.

 When Honda announced their newest version of the Clarity Fuel Cell Vehicle in Los Angeles they also hinted that this would be the first of a family of Clarity vehicles that would include a battery electric and plug-in hybrid versions.
 At this years New York Auto Show Honda made good with this promise showing off both the Electric and Plug-in hybrid Clarity cars.

 available in California and Oregon but Honda did hint that if there was enough

 people wanting to buy the car in other states they might consider expanding the

 sales area.
 The Clarity EV will be powered by a 161hp electric motor

 driven by a 25.5 KWh lithium ion battery pack which Honda says will provide a

 range of about 80 miles on a charge and a EPA estimated 111-Mpge fuel economy